A3XX/dns_at_home/README.md

 ```

-Configuring cloudflared to run on startup. roceed to create a configuration file for cloudflared in /etc/cloudflared named config.yml:
+Configuring cloudflared to run on startup. proceed to create a configuration file for cloudflared in /etc/cloudflared named config.yml:
 ```bash
 sudo mkdir /etc/cloudflared/
 sudo nano /etc/cloudflared/config.yml
 ```
-### Copy the 1 of the following configuration
+### Copy 1 of the following configurations.

 ##### Unfiltered DNS
 ```bash